 My Approach to Helping

 Thank you for viewing my profile.
 I provide supportive therapy, therapy with a more exploratory focus, psychoanalysis, parenting support, and both school and neuropsychological assessment (Learning disability, ADHD, school, brain injury, social-emotional, etc).
 In therapy, I focus on helping people with a wide range of longstanding and more recent problems (e.g., anxiety, depression, relationships, body image, identity, job stress, marital stress, self-esteem, attachments).
-I also have an interest in helping endurance athletes cope with stress related to training, jo, relationships, etc. My qualifications include board certification in clinical psychology (ABPP), adult psychoanalysis (FABP), school neuropsychology (ABSNP), and assessment psychology (ABAP).
+I also have an interest in helping endurance athletes cope with stress related to training, job, relationships, etc. I have office and remote access.
+My qualifications include board certification in clinical psychology (ABPP), adult psychoanalysis (FABP), school neuropsychology (ABSNP), and assessment psychology (ABAP).
 I have completed postgraduate programs in school psychology, neuropsychology, and adult psychoanalysis.

 If you contact me, I'll get back to you quickly to arrange an initial consultation and talk about your needs.